dmropp/Project-3-Data-Viz/README.md

 https://www.sqlite.org/cli.html, referenced for how to create SQLite database in command line. https://realpython.com/flask-javascript-frontend-for-rest-api/#step-2-build-the-front-end-components, referenced for overall project scope and how to call javascript files in HTML
+All other references are commented in the relevent line of code.